StevenBlack/vocab/vocabulary.md

 ### parure
-A matched set of jewelry, such as earrings and a necklace; the kind of word seen most often on museum cards and in auction catalogues.
-Save the word for when you're talking about diamonds and emeralds—not Bakelite.
+A matched set of jewelry, such as earrings and a necklace;.

 ### parvenu